Skip to main content Skip to main menu

 tain-march-Copy

-The armies then advanced on Cooley where the main part of the story takes place.
-They laid waste to the countryside in their search for the Brown Bull who was hidden in “The Black Cauldron” in the valley of Glenn Gat in the Cooley Mountains.
-They tore up the “Cattle Gap” or “Windy Gap” as a mark of dishonour to Ulster, but eventually captured the bull and met at Faughart where Cúchulainn was attached by the war-goddess Morrigan.
-This is the most challenging and spectacular part of the route, as it runs through the “Windy Gap”, and along mountain roads down to Omeath, with the Mourne Mountains rising above Carlingford Lough in the distance.
+The armies then advanced on Cooley.
+Here, they laid waste to the countryside in their search for the Brown Bull, who was hidden in the 'Black Cauldron' in the valley of Glenn Gat in the Cooley Mountains.
+They tore up the 'Cattle' or 'Windy Gap' as a mark of dishonour to Ulster.
+They eventually captured the bull and met at Faughart, where Cúchulainn was attacked by the war-goddess Morrigan.
+This is the most challenging and spectacular part of the route, as it runs along mountain roads down to Omeath, with the Mourne Mountains rising above Carlingford Lough in the distance.
 The lie of the land is very much the same as it was when Queen Maeve came through the Windy Gap in her pursuit of the Brown Bull.

-Ardee (Ferdia’s Ford) is the scene of the last and greatest single-combat of the Táin, when Cúchulainn fights and kills his own foster brother Ferdia.
+Ardee (Ferdia’s Ford) is the scene of the last and greatest single-combat of the Táin, when Cúchulainn fights and kills his foster brother Ferdia.
 Two modern sculptures on the banks of the River Dee now commemorate their fight.

-As Maeves armies began to retreat westward again, the Ulster warriors were finally woken from their sleeping spell and hastened to assist Cúchulainn.
+As Maeve's armies began to retreat westward again, the Ulster warriors were finally woken from their sleeping spell and hastened to assist Cúchulainn.
 Teltown (Tailtui), near Navan, was the scene of the terrible battle of the charioteers and was one of the three great gathering places of ancient Ireland.

-The two bulls eventually meet and begin their own battle at the Hill of Emmoo, north-east of Roscommon Town.
+The two bulls eventually meet and begin their battle at the Hill of Emmoo, north-east of Roscommon Town.
 They fight, circling the whole of Ireland, with the Brown Bull emerging victorious, but mortally wounded.
 He makes his final journey back across Ireland to his home in Cooley, with the remains of the white bull hanging from his horns, and so ends this epic tale.

 funding_group